Ehlers-Danlos Syndromes (EDS)

 How is it diagnosed?

-EDS can be diagnosed by visiting your GP where they will do a medical history and physical exam.
 The GP will test the skin elasticity and joint flexibility.
 Imaging tests can look for other signs and complications of EDS.
-A blood sample may be taken for genetic testing, which helps confirm the diagnosis.
+A blood sample may be taken for genetic testing, which helps confirm the diagnosis

 What can I do to manage EDS?